aellispierce/aellispierce.github.io/_posts/2016-04-20-friends-dont-let-friends-use-dynamic-method-definitions.md

   end
 {% endhighlight %}
 <br>
+Obviously this is a pretty contrived example, but stay with me.
 If we wanted to dynamically define these methods instead of doing each one individually we could instead do:

 {% highlight ruby  %}
 ["dog", "dishes", "car"].each do |method|
   define_method "wash_#{method}" do
-    self.clean(method)
+    clean(method)
   end
 end